-Caldwell, N.J. — Caldwell College recently learned that The U.S. News & World Report Best Colleges 2014 rankings lists Caldwell as a Tier 1 college for Regional Universities in the North.
+Caldwell, N.J. — Caldwell University recently learned that The U.S. News & World Report Best Colleges 2014 rankings lists Caldwell as a Tier 1 college for Regional Universities in the North.
 The annual list, which provides data on nearly 1,800 schools, is considered by many to be a premiere survey for rating the nation’s colleges and universities.

 The fall semester has also brought good enrollment news to campus.
 Caldwell greeted its largest freshman class ever in August with 331 freshmen, increased traditional enrollments in excess of 1,200 students for the first time in school history, and exceeded capacity in residence halls, but was still able to comfortably accommodate almost 550 resident students.